grscheller/neovim-notes/basicTextEditing.md

 ## Command Mode

-Vim is an open source version of the Unix editor vi, which is a CLI visual interface of the Berkeley Unix line editor ex, which itself is a re-implementation of the AT&T Unix line editor ed.
+Vim is an open source version of the Unix editor vi, which is the visual interface of the Berkeley Unix line editor ex, which itself is a re-implementation of the AT&T Unix line editor ed.
 On really old terminals, essentially line printers with keyboards, the descendants